-Modulating the aberrant perception of causality in patients with schizophrenia using transcranial direct current stimulation
+Modulating the aberrant perception of causality and temporal recalibration of forward model predictions in patients with schizophrenia using transcranial direct current stimulation

 Who’s working on tDCS?